RRC General Grounds Rules

 The amount of single and family membership dues is established at the annual meeting of the Club.
 Yearly Dues are payable on or before May 1st of each year.

-For new members, an initiation fee will be charged which will be established by the Board.
+For new members, an initiation fee will be charged which will be established by the board.
 Dues for new members will be prorated to May 1 of the following year.

 The current dues and initiation fees are published in the membership application form.

 Initiation fee for single or family membership will be payable at the time of submitting an application.
 If any application is not accepted, the fee shall be returned to the applicant within 30 days of rejection.
-Memberships are not transferable, nor assignable.

 Prospective members are accepted on a provisional basis for a 30 day trial period.
 They must attend a board meeting or a general meeting and be presented to the board during (preferably at the beginning of) this period.
 Membership applications must be approved by the board.